The 4 Types of Customers that Threaten Your Business

 I remember a time as a salesperson when I was trying to get in the door with a specific businessman because I wanted him to be one of my customers.
 His name was Jeffrey Hayzlett.
-Jeffrey was a CEO that I met at an event who, for all accounts, was a well-networked person.
+Jeffrey was a CEO that I met at an event which, for all accounts, was a well-networked person.

 Of course, selfishly, I saw this as an opportunity to sell something.
 With that goal in mind, I cooked up an offer where I would ask Jeff if he would be willing to meet my CEO (a C-Level to C-Level strategy I had some success with in the past).
 And so I pitched the idea to Jeff via a LinkedIn message…

 His reply threw me back – “How would we make money together?”
 I didn’t even know what to say because I didn’t see that coming.
 Nor was I able to furnish a solution!
-He essentially put me in my place and I had nowhere to go.
+He essentially put me in my place, and I had nowhere to go.

-Fast forward a year later, I was reading Jeff’s book “Think Big, Act Bigger” and discovered his “Kill the Squirrels” definition.
+Fast forward a year later.
+I was reading Jeff’s book “Think Big, Act Bigger” and discovered his “Kill the Squirrels” definition.
 This is where he’ll cite a person wasting his time as a “squirrel” and politely send them on their way.
 Once I read that, it hit me like a lightning bolt- I WAS THE SQUIRREL!
 He shot me dead right out of my tree that day when I asked him for his time!
-And I respected him for that ever since.
+And I have respected him for that ever since.

-I don’t care where you are at in business (or in the world), there’s one thing that is constant – time has value.
+I don’t care where you are at in business (or in the world).
+There’s one thing that is constant – time has value.
 The sooner you harness that logic, the more successful you will be.

 That being said, you will inevitably come across some characters that will want to waste your time.
 So I’ve taken a deeper dive into Jeff’s “Kill the Squirrels” by defining the different breeds of squirrels…